JBrunoX/Help-Desk-Lab/Setting Up FSRM.md

 # Setting Up FSRM (File Server Resource Manager)

 We’ll use **File Server Resource Manager (FSRM)** to manage and classify data on our file server.
-This setup includes notifications to alert users when folders near capacity, helping them clean up storage and avoid full disks.
+This setup includes notifications to alert users when folders are near capacity, helping them clean up storage and avoid full disks.

 ---